 “I miss you asl.”

-Work & Professional Settings
+Work or Professional Settings

-Using “it” in professional environments is usually inappropriate.
+Using IT professionally is usually inappropriate.

-For example, avoid writing:
+For example, writing:

 Casual vs Serious Tone

-It works well in:
+IT works best in:

-- Friendly texting
+- casual texting

-- Social media comments
+- social media comments

 When NOT to Use It

-Avoid using “asl” in:
+Avoid IT in:

-- Professional emails
+- business emails

-- Business presentations
+- workplace presentations

-Conversations With Older Generations
+Conversations With Strangers

-Cultural Misunderstandings
+Cultural Sensitivity

 Common Misunderstandings

-Tone Confusion
+Tone Misinterpretation

 Comparison Table